Rosiroia

-Rosiroia is a genus of leaf beetles in the subfamily Eumolpinae.
+Rosiroia is a genus of leaf beetles in the subfamily Eumolpinae, found in Madagascar.
 It contains only one species, Rosiroia anisotomoides, and is the only member of the tribe Rosiroiini.
+It was described by the Czech entomologist Jan Bechyně in 1950 from a single female specimen collected from the locality of Navana in November 1937.
+The genus was described as differing from all other known Eumolpinae by the front of its body, which resembles that of members of the family Leiodidae, such as Agathidium.

-It was described by the Czech entomologist Jan Bechyné in 1950.
-It is found in Madagascar.
-The genus is dedicated to Rosetta Roi (later Rosetta Kadlec), a taxidermist who worked at the Museum G. Frey.
+The genus is dedicated to Rosetta Roi (later Rosetta Kadlec), a taxidermist who worked with Bechyně at the Museum G. Frey, a private museum belonging to German entomologist and beetle collector Georg Frey.